DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/beforeitemcatch_event.md

 - `config` - an object with the following properties:
   - `id` - the id of the moved item
   - `targetId` - the id of the target item
-  - `batch` - an array of moved elements
+  - `batch` - an array of moved elements' ids
   - `event` - an event object

 ### Returns